Drake Levin: Guitars

 Levin owned and played a triple-pickup Epiphone Crestwood Custom Deluxe in his early Raiders days, including the pilot episode of Where The Action Is.
 A few TV performances appearances of the band showed Drake playing a Mosrite six- and 12-string doubleneck that was offered to him from Mosrite, but he found it too heavy to play comfortably.
 He was also seen televised with a Vox Phantom VI, because of the band's Vox endorsement deal.
 However, he did not use them live or even in the studio as he thought they were poorly made instruments.
 Drake did use bandmate Phil Volk's 1960 Fender Stratocaster in the studio.
 In his later years, Levin played a reissue 62 Fender Stratocaster and a Fender Telecaster.
 However, he is most widely associated with his cherry red 1963 Epiphone Sheraton, with which he recorded his double-tracked guitar solo on "Just Like Me."
-After his death, it was purchased by the Musicians Hall of Fame in Nashville, TN in early 2010, but it was severely damaged just a couple of months later in the May 2010 Nashville flood.
+After his death, it was purchased by the Musicians Hall of Fame in Nashville, Tennessee in early 2010, but it was severely damaged just a couple of months later in the May 2010 Nashville flood.